 Your sense of taste is mediated by taste receptor cells which are bundled in clusters called taste buds.
 Your taste buds are made to sense and analyse the chemistry of everything you put into your mouth.
 They are the gatekeepers that allow you to evaluate the toxicity and nutrient density of foods and to stimulate digestive function preparing the body to metabolise food and drink once they have been ingested.

-Loose herbal teas have a more complex and intense flavour, are more energetic and longer lasting, than you will experience in your mass-produced pre-packaged traditional herbal tea bags.
+Loose leaf herbal teas have a more complex and intense flavour, are more energetic and longer-lasting, than you will experience in your mass-produced pre-packaged traditional herbal tea bags.

 So go on and get your steep on!
 Try my herbal tea infusions; the difference will amaze you!